containrrr/watchtower/.github/pull_request_template.md

 include the following in your PR:

 - What your PR contributes
-- Which issues it solves (preferrably using auto closing instructions like "closes #123".
+- Which issues it solves (preferably using auto closing instructions like "closes #123".
 - Tests that verify the code your contributing
 - Updates to the documentation